SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Evaluation

-\mypara{Robustness} We then quantify the robustness of \SSLGuard through the lens of model stealing attacks.
-Note that we consider the most powerful surrogate encoder's architectures and most query datasets.
-Concretely, based on the evaluation in \autoref{subsection:clean_pretrained_encoder}, we consider ResNet-50 and ResNet-101 as the surrogate encoder's architectures when the query dataset is CIFAR-10, and ResNet-50 as the surrogate encoder's architecture when the query dataset is STL-10.
+We then quantify the robustness of \SSLGuard through the lens of model stealing attacks.
+Note that we only consider the most powerful surrogate encoder's architectures and most effective query datasets.
+Concretely, based on the evaluation in \autoref{subsection:clean_pretrained_encoder}, we consider ResNet-50 and ResNet-101 as the surrogate encoder's architectures and STL-10 as the query dataset.
 We name the three attacks \stealone, \stealtwo, and \stealthree.
 The details of each attack are shown in \autoref{table:steal_type}.

 The WR and DA for different attacks are shown in \autoref{table:steal_results}.
 We observe that although the model stealing attack is effective against the watermarked encoder, we can still verify the ownership of the surrogate model as the WR is also high.
-For instance, for \stealone against the watermarked encoder pre-trained by SimCLR, we denote it as $S_1^{simclr}$, the DA is $88.62\%$ and $75.78\%$ on CIFAR-10 and STL-10, while the WR is $94\%$.
-Moreover, we plot the distribution of the cosine similarity in \autoref{fig:pdf_cos_b}.
-We observe that the cosine similarity distribution is quite abnormal compared to \autoref{fig:pdf_cos_a}, which indicates that the watermark embedded by \SSLGuard can still preserve in the surrogate model stolen by the adversary.
+For instance, for \stealtwo against the watermarked encoder pre-trained by BYOL, the DA is 0.937 and 0.815 on STL-10 and CIFAR-10, while the WR is 1.00, which indicates that the watermark injected by \SSLGuard can still preserve in the surrogate encoder stolen by the adversary.
+We also have similar observations on \stealone and \stealthree, which demonstrate the robustness of \SSLGuard under model stealing attacks.

-We also find that \SSLGuard can transfer to the attacks with different query datasets (from the pre-training dataset and shadow dataset).
-For instance, when the adversary leverages STL-10 as the query dataset to launch the model stealing attacks, i.e., \stealtwo, the WR are $77\%$, $94\%$, and $100\%$ on $S_2^{simclr}$, $S_2^{moco}$, and $S_2^{byol}$, respectively.
-Such observation demonstrates that the watermark embedded by \SSLGuard can consistently be verified even the query dataset comes from an unknown distribution of the model owner.

-Besides, \SSLGuard can also transfer to the attacks with different surrogate model architectures.
-For instance, in \stealthree, the adversary adopts ResNet-101 as the surrogate encoder's architecture, which has a different architecture from both the victim encoder (ResNet-18) and the shadow encoder (ResNet-50). \autoref{table:steal_results} shows that, WR are $95\%$, $98\%$ and $100\%$ on the surrogate encoders $S_3^{simclr}$, $S_3^{moco}$, and $S_3^{byol}$, respectively.
-This implies that the watermark embedded by \SSLGuard can also be verified when the adversary leverages totally different surrogate encoder's architecture to conduct the attacks.

-\mypara{Summary} Our results show that the \SSLGuard can effectively embed the watermark into a clean encoder while preserving its utility in the downstream tasks.
-Also, the watermark embedding by \SSLGuard cannot be extracted by a no-matching key-tuple.
-Coupling with the results under different types of model stealing attacks, we demonstrate that the \SSLGuard is robust against model stealing attacks with different query datasets and surrogate model's architectures.